List of book-burning incidents: Lollard books and writings (by English law)

 The De heretico comburendo ("On the Burning of Heretics"), a law passed by the English Parliament under King Henry IV of England in 1401, was intended to stamp out "heresy" and in particular the Lollard movement, followers of John Wycliffe.
-The law stated that "...divers false and perverse people of a certain new sect ...make and write books, [and] do wickedly instruct and inform people".
+The law stated that "divers false and perverse people of a certain new sect ...make and write books, [and] do wickedly instruct and inform people".
 The law's purpose was to "utterly destroy" all "preachings, doctrines, and opinions of this wicked sect".
 Therefore, all persons in possession of "such books or writings of such wicked doctrine and opinions" were ordered to deliver all such books and writings to the diocesan authorities, within forty days of the law being enacted, so as to let them be burned and destroyed.
 Those failing to give up their heretical books would face the prospect of being arrested and having their bodies as well as their books burned.

 Wycliffe's books (at Prague)

-On 20 December 1409, Pope Alexander V (later declared an anti-Pope) issued a papal bull that empowered the illiterate Prague Archbishop Zbyněk Zajíc z Házmburka to proceed against Wycliffism in Prague.
+On December 20, 1409, Pope Alexander V (later declared an anti-Pope) issued a papal bull that empowered the illiterate Prague Archbishop Zbyněk Zajíc z Házmburka to proceed against Wycliffism in Prague.
 All copies of Wycliffe's writings were to be surrendered and his doctrines repudiated, and free preaching discontinued.
 After the publication of the bull in 1410, the Czech Wycliffite leader Jan Hus appealed to Alexander V, but in vain.
 The Wycliffe books and valuable manuscripts were burned in the court of the Archbishop's palace in the Lesser Town of Prague, and Hus and his adherents were excommunicated by Alexander V. Archbishop Zajíc died in 1411, and with his death there was an upsurge of the Bohemian Reformation.
 Some of Hus' followers, led by Vok Voksa z Valdštejna, burnt the Papal bulls.
 Hus, they said, should be obeyed rather than the Church, which they considered a fraudulent mob of adulterers and simonists.
-In January 1413, a general council in Rome condemned the writings of Wycliffe and ordered them to be burned, though at the time the Church was unable to enforce this in Prague.
-However, Jan Hus - tricked into arriving at the Council of Constance by a false safe conduct - was seized and burned at the stake.
-The Council reiterated the order for Wycliffe's books to be burned, and since Wycliffe himself was already dead, it ordered that his body be exhumed and burned – which was duly done.
-However, the Church never managed to completely extirpate his writings, enough unburned copies survived for these writings to be known up to the present.
+In January 1413, a general council in Rome condemned the writings of Wycliffe and ordered them to be burned.
+Hus – tricked into arriving at the Council of Constance by a false safe conduct – was seized and burned at the stake.
+Over forty years after Hus's death, the Council reiterated the order for Wycliffe's books to be burned, and since Wycliffe himself was already dead, it ordered that his body be exhumed and burned – which was duly done.